KishorLangote/FreeBreathing/README.md

 **Profile Page**
 - Showcases the user’s favorite books with the ability to remove books from favorites.
-- Displays the user’s complete order history.y.
+- Displays the user’s complete order history.
 - Allows users to request new books not currently available.
 - Provides an option to update delivery address.